Please note that the dates of the 2022 fair are as follows:

 - Check to make sure all of your projects are on the list and that all information is correct (contact us right away if you find an error).

 - Ensure that the project complies with all of our Entry Rules and Safety Regulations.

-- Ensure that all students have completed their projects online by March 19.
-No changes to projects will be allowed after this date
+- Ensure that all students have completed their projects online by March 11 at 9:00 am.
+No changes to projects will be allowed after this time

 - The award round of judging will occur during this time period.
 This round of judging will include virtual interviews with the students.